H.R. 5543: Baltic Security Assessment Act of 2025

 Estonia, Latvia, and Lithuania

-The three Baltic countries would get a formal U.S. assessment focused on the threats they face and options to strengthen deterrence, cyber defenses, and democratic resilience.
+Roughly six million people across three NATO members on the alliance's eastern border would get a formal U.S. assessment of the threats they face and concrete options to strengthen deterrence and cyber defenses.

-Four key committees in Congress would receive a required report instead of waiting for ad hoc briefings, giving them a clearer basis for oversight and follow-on legislation.
+House Foreign Affairs, House Armed Services, Senate Foreign Relations, and Senate Armed Services would get a required written assessment instead of waiting for ad hoc briefings — a firmer basis for oversight and follow-on legislation.

 NATO planners and allied governments

-Because the bill requires a review of regional force posture and defense cooperation, allies would get a clearer public signal about how Congress views deterrence on NATO's northeastern flank.
+Because the bill forces a review of regional force posture and cooperation, allies would get a clearer public signal of how Congress reads deterrence on NATO's northeastern flank.

-The unclassified-report requirement means the main findings should be available outside closed classified channels, even if the most sensitive details stay in an annex.
+The unclassified requirement means the main conclusions would be readable outside classified channels, even with the most sensitive material kept in an annex.

 Who is affected by H.R.
 5543?